ruthersmith/ROSE/README.md

   on [opensource.com](https://opensource.com)

-## Requirements
+## Requirements for Linux/Mac

 First we need to get pipenv installed.
 The best way is to install it for your user:

     pip install --user pipenv

-Now we can use pipenv to install the rest of the dependencies, and create a virtual environment:
+Now we can use pipenv to install the rest of the dependencies, at the rose root directory, and create a virtual environment:

     pipenv install

 You can also install packages from your distribution, but they may be too old.

-## Running the server
+## Running the server on Linux/Mac

 Open a pipenv shell that you'll use for the following commands: